GeorgeAdamon/ways-to-render-1M-cubes/README.md

 _Instead of using 1 cube per instance, generate a Mesh that groups together multiple cubes, and use that as each instance's mesh.
 The more cubes each instance represents, the less instances need to be drawn.
 Conversely, the more cubes each instance represents, the larger the memory footprint.
 Edge case is when the mesh contains **all** of the cubes, therefore is rendered as one instance, storing **all** of its vertices in memory.
 See [2.1](#21-generating-the-cubes-as-a-single-mesh)_
 ##### Pros
 ##### Cons
+* Assigning **Per-Cube** properties, like Color, becomes trickier, since the number of colors will be larger than the number of instances being drawn.
+This has to be handled in the shader.

 ---
 ---